Anne, Lady Berkeley, Anne Boleyn and the Fortunes of the Berkeley family.

 Anne quickly began to take a leading role in running the family affairs.
 In June 1533, very soon after her marriage, she wrote to Cromwell complaining that some one called Anthony has applied to Sir John Dauncy asking for a piece of land called Hampstalls adjoining Berkeley Castle, and if he gets it this will be "a very great hindrance to her and her husband".
 She told Cromwell she is willing to pay as much rent for it and she and her father have "hitherto held it without impediment".
 She begs Cromwell will speak to Sir John about it.
 Clearly this was an assertive woman.
 [7]

 Anne's marriage to Thomas Berkeley lasted only seventeen months.
-He died in September 1534, leaving her with a baby daughter, Elizabeth, and two months later on 26th November she gave birth to a posthumous son, named Henry.
-The two months before his birth must have been nerve-wracking.
+He died in September 1534, leaving her far advanced in pregnancy.
+She already had a baby daughter, Elizabeth, and two months later on 26th November she gave birth to a posthumous son, named Henry.
+The months before his birth must have been nerve-wracking.
 Until the child was born, there was no clear heir to claim the Berkeley title and estates, and a lot of cousins and creditors must have been circling and ready to pounce.

 When it turned out that the second baby was male, Anne and the Savage family must have been hugely relieved.
 She had saved the Berkeley line, and the whole inheritance would eventually go to this child.
 For twenty-one years she would be his guardian, and act as Constable of the Castle.
 Meanwhile, the cousins and creditors were disappointed, and perhaps some were sceptical about whether this was really the legitimate son of the 6th Lord.